mgsweet/Apex-NoRecoil-2021/AHK/README.md

 # Apex-NoRecoil-2021 - AHK
-An AutoHotKey script to minimize recoil with auto weapon detection for Apex Legends. (works on 1080p, 2k, 4k).
+An AutoHotKey script to minimize recoil with auto weapon detection for Apex Legends. (works on multiple resolutions).

-Apex Legends 压枪宏，带武器自动检测，支持 1080p, 2k, 4k 无边框全屏模式。
+Apex Legends 压枪宏，带武器自动检测，支持多种分辨率无边框全屏模式。

 ## Description
 This repository contains an Autohotkey script to help you minimize weapon recoil.
 Your weapon is auto-detected by the script (no need to press the F key anymore!
 XD).
 The detection is based on a straightforward and naive strategy (I call it three-pixel-detection).
 It is pretty safe because all it does is just capture some pixels and then use mouse DllCall to move your mouse.
 Run the compiled version if you want more protection.